overload-development-community/olmod/README.txt

 - Replaces default networking model with a sniper packets style, resulting in more consistent network play.
 Older clients can still play with the newer clients, but won't experience the new networking model.

 - Better synchronizes energy, ammo, weapon choice, missile counts, and devastator firing/triggering when using sniper packets.

+- Shows you in the version whether you are running a modded version of olmod or not.

+- Improves the primary spawning algorithm.

+- Adds weapon and missile autoselect for multiplayer games, by luponix.

+- Adds a multiplayer game option to scale respawn time by team size, by Tobias.

+- Adds a Classic Spawns game mode, which makes the game play like other 6DoF multiplayer games such as Descent 3, by Tobias.

+- Adds an option to allow or disallow boosting when running the flag in CTF, by Tobias.

+- Adds an option to allow or disallow specific modifiers for games, by Tobias.

 How does it work
 ----------------